Uncle Luke

 Luther Roderick Campbell (born December 22, 1960), also known as Luke Skyywalker, Uncle Luke and simply Luke, is an American rapper, promoter, record executive, actor, and former leader of the rap group 2 Live Crew.
+He is known for having helped create the Miami bass genre, for establishing one of the first rap groups and rap labels in Southern hip hop, and his sexually crude call and response lyrics which were unique for the time period.
 He also starred in a short-lived show on VH1, Luke's Parental Advisory.

-Early life
+Early life and education

-Luther Campbell was born on December 22, 1960 in Miami.
+Luther Campbell was born on December 22, 1960, in Miami.
 His mother was a beautician of Bahamian ancestry and his father was a custodian of Jamaican ancestry.
 He was the youngest of five sons and was named after Martin Luther King Jr. He was raised Catholic.

 After graduating from Miami Beach Senior High School in 1979, Campbell was asked by his mother to leave the house every weekday from 8:30am to 4:30pm regardless of his employment status.